-This talk has been given the title: "We must know Edel Quinn".
+This talk has been given the title: 'We must know Edel Quinn'.
 This brings the question: Why must we know her?
-It is because she gives spiritual stimulation to anyone who learns something about her.
+It is because she brings spiritual stimulation to everyone who learns something about her.
 In fact people seem to become interested at the very mention of her name.
 She has a distinctiveness of her own among those who have been acclaimed as in the order of sanctity.
 It is hard to put one's finger on the precise cause of this influence.
 If I were forced to pick something, I think I would say that it is her modernity.
 She strikes that note firmly, and yet she died in 1944 which seems like an age ago.

 Likewise she exercises an extraordinarily wide appeal, seeming to have a message for many classes.
-She was an invalid who held her illness at bay for sufficient years to stage one of the unique achievements of history.
-I knew a doctor who ordered her Life to be given to a patient who had lost the power to fight through.
+She was an invalid who held her illness at bay for sufficient years to stage one of the unique achievements in history.
+I knew a doctor who ordered a book on the life of Edel Quinn to be given to a patient who had lost the power to fight through.
 The patient read the book and spirit came back.
 I would believe that Edel would work the same psychology on every sick person.
 The moral would seem to be that they should receive the same prescription.